Holzhaus/serato-tags/docs/serato_markers2.md

 The content ends with a single null byte (`00`).

+If the content is very long, a linefeed character (`0a`) is inserted into the base64 string every 76 bytes.
+For some unknown reason, Serato may produce a base64 string that is 1 byte longer than a multiple of 4 (i.e. an invalid base64 string).
+In that case, the last byte can be ignored, but the trailing null byte may be missing in the decoded data.

 ### `BPMLOCK` entries

 | Offset | Length | Raw Value                 | Decoded Value | Type                    | Description